avocadojesus/api-contract-node/README.md

 # api-contract-test-server

-This repo provides a dummy REST server which satisfies test server running express which serves dummy endpoints based on supplied `api-contract.json` file.
-This repo provides a dummy REST api server which can be bootstrapped from this json file, and which will serve payload shapes based on the payload schema described for each endpoint within a file.
+This repo provides a dummy REST server running express which serves dummy endpoints based on supplied `api-contract.json` file.
+It serves payload shapes based on the payload schema described for each endpoint within a file.

 # Installation